-These two confederal republics of early modern Europe (1500-1795) were composed of (thirteen) independent cantons and powerful cities (Switzerland) in the Eidgenossenschaft and provinces and their powerful cities in the Republic of the Seven United Provinces).
+These two confederal republics of early modern Europe (1500-1795) consisted of (thirteen) independent cantons/Orte (the Eidgenossenschaft) and provinces and their powerful cities (Republic of the Seven United Provinces).

 The book compares the religious, military and economic similarities and differences as well as personal ties and (scientific) relationship between these two republics.

-The same can be said about the exchange between Dutch and Swiss artists in the period from the 15th to the 20th century.
+The same can be said about the exchange between Dutch and Swiss artists in the same period.

 It is a fact that there are no mountains in the Netherlands.
 However, Dutch painters have depicted many mountains, waterfalls, caves and other alpine landscapes in Dutch surroundings since the sixteenth century, although many painters had never visited an alpine country.

-They did so even before the Swiss painters.
+They did so before Swiss painters.
 Dutch painters thus became a source of inspiration for their Swiss colleagues and later vice versa.

 Switzerland became a popular destination for Dutch painters in the seventeenth and eighteenth centuries.
-They created a new (fantasy) image of alpine art, which would be imitated in many countries.
+They created a new (fantasy) image of alpine art.

-Swiss artists also visited the (Protestant) Netherlands and were inspired by the Dutch masters and their motifs.
+Swiss artists also visited the (Protestant) Netherlands.
+They were inspired by the Dutch masters and their motifs.
 The exchange was particularly strong in the nineteenth century.

 The Edition Kunst + Architektur in der Schweiz/Art + Architecture en Suisse (Nr.
 3, 2020) of the Swiss Society for Art History (Gesellschaft für Schweizerische Kunstgeschichte/Société d’histoire de l’art en Suisse) recently published an interesting dossier on this subject under the title Schweiz-Niederlande.
 Kunst im Austausch/Suisse-Pays-Bas. Échanges aristiques, (Switzerland-Netherlands.
 Artistic exchanges).